 But if you need a little help finding someone who shares your desire to hit the gym more often and eat just a little bit healthier every day, here are some ideas to help get you started:

-–Start a work(out) club.
+- Start a work(out) club.
 Use your lunch break to take a walk?
 Why not start a fit club at your office.
-You can do daily walks or all commit to doing video workouts (like STRONGER) together.
+You can do daily walks or all commit to doing video workouts (like our series with Jordan Shalhoub) together.

 And make sure you and your fitness buddy are on the same page.
 A 2010 study from the Journal of Social Sciences found that participants essentially matched the exertion of their partner.
 So if your workout buddy's not feeling it, chances are your workout could suffer a little bit, too.